-If you need to upgrade your PC to run some of them, check out our high end gaming PC build guide!
-Alternatively, if you need a pre-built, here are the best gaming PCs of 2019, and the best gaming laptops.
+If you need to upgrade your PC to run some of these best PC games, check out our high-end gaming PC build guide.
+Alternatively, if you need a pre-built machine, here are the best gaming PCs of 2019, and the best gaming laptops.

 - Grab the best gaming mouse to enhance your games

 - Need a new PC headset for gaming?